awesome-automations/awesome-automations.github.io/pages/smarthome-devices.md

 ---
 layout: page-fullwidth
 show_meta: false
-title: "SmartHome Devices"
+title: "Smart Home Devices"
-#subheadline: "A must have devices for your smarthome setup"
+#subheadline: "A must have devices for your smart home setup"
 teaser: "Get these devices now, and start your home automation journey!"
 categories:
     - devices